P-TEFb/DNAfastqtoBigWig/README.md

                  <chr size file> \
                  <genome assembly> \
                  <sample key>
+Example run: python  DNAfastqtoBigWig www.DNA-Seqdata.com /home/xyz-user/fastq-folder 1-10 18 1000 8 /home/xyz-user/hg38-bowtie-index /home/xyz-user/hg38-chrom.sizes hg38 samplekey.csv
 ```
 ### Parameter description:
 ```
-URL: provide a link to download the data. fastq folder: provide a path/foldername to download all the fastq files. sample #'s: provide the sample numbers such as 1-10 or 1-5,7-8 or for single sample 6-6. min insert: <int> provide the minimum length of an insert. max insert: <int> provide the maximum length of an insert.
+URL: provide a link to download the data. fastq folder: provide a path/foldername to download all the fastq files. sample #'s: <int> provide the sample numbers such as 1-10 or 1-5,7-8 or for single sample 6-6. min insert: <int> provide the minimum length of an insert. max insert: <int> provide the maximum length of an insert.
 threads: <int> provide the number of threads.
-For example, given there are 80 threads, you may assign a min of 1 or 8 threads for each of 10 samples. bowtie index: provide the path to the combined index of only the genomes used in the sequencing.
+For example, if there 80 threads available and 10 samples to process then you may assign atmost 8 threads for each sample. bowtie index: provide the path to the combined index of only the genomes used in the sequencing.
 If you are trying to build a new index use bowtie-build. chr size file: provide the path to the combined chromsome size fasta file of only the genomes used in the sequencing.
                If you are trying to generate a chromsome size file use samtools faidx combined.genome.fa